International Graduate Admissions Process

 Official documents should be submitted in the original language(s) AND with an official English translation if not in English.
 If you need assistance translating your documents, resources can be found at American Translators Association.

 ALL international transcripts should be evaluated by an external credential evaluation company.
 Please request a course-by-course evaluation with GPA calculation.
 Coastal Carolina University will accept evaluations from ANY NACES or AICE member agency.
-For Spantran evaluations, you must complete this FORM.
+We do not recommend any one evaluation company over another.

 Step 4: Meet English Proficiency Guidelines.